OCR-D/spec/provenance.md

   - Start date
   - End date

-(b) **Module Projects**
+(b) **Processor data**

-2. Module
+2. Processor
-  - Label (e.g.: ocrd-kraken-binarize_Version 0.1.0, ocrd/core 1.0.0)
+  - Label including version, conforming to [OCR-D `mets:agent/mets:name`](https://ocr-d.github.io/mets#recording-processing-information-in-mets) (e.g.: `ocrd-kraken-binarize_Version 0.1.0`, `ocrd/core 1.0.0`)
   - Start date
   - End date
-3. METS file before executing module
+3. Content of METS file before executing the processor
-4. METS file after executing module
+4. Content of METS file after executing processor
 5. ID of the input file(s)
 6. ID of output file(s)
 7. Content of parameter.json (optional)

 ### Input/Output
-All files listed in METS should be referenced in provenance via their file ID.
+All files referenced in METS must also be referenced in provenance by their `mets:file/@ID`.
-File ID MAY be linked to its location.
+A file _may_ be linked to its location (URL).
 The location may be replaced due to different uses:
 1. local files
 2. external files

-Files not listed in METS should be linked to their content in provenance. (e.g.: parameter.json)
+All files not referenced in METS must be linked to their content in provenance. (e.g.: parameter.json)

 ### Ingest Workspace to OCR-D Repositorium
 At least before ingesting into repository/LTA, the entire provenance must be stored in one file (metadata/ocrd_provenance.xml) to make the provenance searchable.